Thulluvadho Ilamai: Production

 Selvaraghavan, son of director Kasthuri Raja, had written the script and also directed the film.
 When his family faced financial pressures in the early 2000s with his father was out of work, and subsequently, they decided to put their remaining earnings into the film.
 The film began production during September 2000.
 It was the debut film of Selvaraghavan's younger brother Dhanush.
+According to Prashanth, he was the original choice for Dhanush's role, but refused as he found it unsuitable due to his age.
+Cinematographer Arvind Krishna shot 70% of the film but left due to personal issues.

 Post-filming, the producers found it difficult to find a distributor.
 Director R. Madhesh later purchased and released the film.
+Post-release, Selvaraghavan stated that he had also directed the film but was forced to credit his more established filmmaker father as the sole director, to help the project find a distributor.
+Magizh Thirumeni, who worked as an assistant director, backed this claim, saying Kasthuri Raja spent two weeks directing the film, but later handed over direction to Selvaraghavan due to his dissatisfaction with the output, and "teenage angst" was not his comfort zone.

 Music

 The soundtrack was composed by Yuvan Shankar Raja, marking the first collaboration of the Yuvan Shankar Raja-Selvaraghavan duo, which would later go on to become one of the most successful combos in Tamil cinema.
 Viji Manuel composed the film score on Yuvan Shankar Raja's request who had to leave for London on an urgent work.
-The soundtrack initially featured 7 songs overall, later a second CD was released which included 3 additional short tracks.
+The soundtrack initially featured 7 songs overall; later a second CD was released which included 3 additional short tracks.
 The song "Theenda Theenda", based on the Carnatic raga Reetigowla, had two versions, a female solo and a duet version.
 The lyrics were written by Pa.
-Vijay except one song, was written by Selvaraghavan.
+Vijay except one song written by Selvaraghavan.
+The audio rights were acquired by Star Music India and Saregama.

 Release and reception

 Thulluvadho Ilamai was released on 10 May 2002.
 Tulika of Rediff.com called the film "an example of moviemaking smarts", adding, "Sitting in a movie theatre watching someone else live out their problems and find solutions, helps".
 Visual Dasan of Kalki called the film "above average".
 After taking a small opening, the film began to get teen audiences to cinema halls for its adolescent themes.
 It subsequently went on to become a sleeper hit.

-Post-release, Selvaraghavan stated that he had also directed the film but was forced to credit his more established filmmaker father as the sole director, to help the project find a distributor.
+Legacy

-The success of the film prompted Kasthuri Raja to launch a film title Theenda Theenda, inspired by the song from the film, but it was shelved.
+The success of the film prompted Kasthuri Raja to launch a film titled Theenda Theenda, inspired by the song from the film, but it was shelved.
 The film was later remade in Telugu as Juniors (2003), with Sherin reprising her role.
+The film's success resulted in similar themed films releasing the following year like Kurumbu and Ilasu Pudhusu Ravusu (2003).